kiwicommerce/magento2-enhanced-smtp/README.md

-## Magento 2 - Enhanced SMTP by Kiwi Commerce
+## Magento 2 - Enhanced SMTP by KiwiCommerce

 ### Overview
 - Delivering messages is an important and mandatory part of running an e-Commerce business.
 Magento sends hundreds and thousands of emails on daily basis.
 Reliability of the email sending process should be as stable as possible.
 All emails must be delivered to recipients without delays.